MohitMahara/ReliefNow/README.md

 ##
-Made with ❤️ by Mohit Mahara and Anil Sharma
+Made with ❤️ by Mohit Mahara